Get Directions to Theodore Stone Preserve

 - Rare dolomite prairie on the east side

 - Woodland around the edges that are in the early stages of restoration

 - Frequent morning fog

 - September: Rough Blazing Star

 Best Times to Visit:

 Mike’s Thoughts: Theodore Stone Preserve effectively features two restored prairies.
 Beginning at the trailhead at the western edge of the preserve, the path crosses a wetland and leads you into a traditional tallgrass prairie.
 Along this narrow grassland trail, you’re engulfed within a throng of towering grasses and forbs that shoot up from the soft black soil.

 When the path reaches the slight ridge that divides the preserve, even a nature newbie as green as the prairie can tell that something has changed.
 Suddenly, the same plants that would normally touch your chest barely reach your knees.
 Visually impenetrable space opens up to reveal the ground—a ground made of rock, dolomite limestone to be precise.
 Under these hard conditions, growth and propagation are stunted—common for this globally uncommon habitat known as a dolomite prairie.
 And though the plants may be smaller, they are no less beautiful.

 Notes: The preserve trailhead is located at the very end of the parking lot.
-Unfortunately, the entrance boardwalk over the wetland is made up of a precariously pieced-together of picnic table tops, scrap wood, and logs.
-Be very careful.
-As an alternative, I almost always park at the other end of the preserve at the southwest corner of East Avenue and Mance Drive.
-Park along Mance Drive.
-The downside is that the grassy area leading to the trail is used by local residents to air their dogs, and they sometimes don’t clean up.
-Until they do something about the main entrance, I choose the minefield of dog poop.
+Unfortunately, the entrance boardwalk over the wetland is made up of precariously pieced-together picnic table tops, scrap wood, and logs.
+Be careful.
+As an alternative, I almost always park at the northeast corner of the preserve along Mance Drive just off of East Avenue.
+There’s a trail by the open grassy spot.
+Watch for dog poop!